 - (a) The term of office of the members of the planning board shall be for overlapping terms of three years, notwithstanding appointments in effect at the time of adoption of this amendment.
 Vacancies occurring for any reason other than expiration of term shall be filled as soon as is reasonably possible after such vacancy occurs by the proper board making the appointment.
 Such appointment shall be for the period of the unexpired terms, or for a term that is up to two years longer if needed to prevent the termination of four or more terms in the same year.
 The Board shall elect a Chair and a Vice-Chair, each of whom will serve for one year or until he/she is re-elected or his/her successor is elected.
 Elections shall occur at the regularly scheduled November meeting of the Board.
 If an officer of the Board leaves the board, elections shall occur at the next scheduled meeting.
-(Amended 9/4/2001, 1/8/2013, 3/10/2020) - (b) A member may be removed for cause by the City council for reasons such as repeated absence.
+(Amended 9/4/2001, 1/8/2013, 3/10/2020) - (b) A member may be removed for cause by the City Council for reasons such as repeated absence.
 If a member is absent or expects to be absent for reasons of health or time out-of-town, that member may request that the absence(s) be excused.
-Before a member is removed for cause, s/he shall receive a letter from the Council describing the proposed action and giving the member an opportunity to state why the action should or should not be taken. - (c) Members of all Boards and Commissions within the City of Graham shall be provided a copy of the City of Graham Boards and Commissions Handbook, and shall abide by the regulations therein.
+Before a member is removed for cause, s/he shall receive a letter from the Council describing the proposed action and giving the member an opportunity to state why the action should or should not be taken.